Coconut Shrimp Recipe

 Ingredients needed

 • Jumbo shrimp.
 Choose shrimp on the larger side so there is a good meat-to-batter ratio.
-I also recommend keeping the tails on as it keeps everything intact when frying.
+I recommend U16, but U12 should also be okay.
+I also recommend keeping the tails on as everything is intact when frying.

 • Oil.
-For frying, use oil with a high smoke point, like peanut or vegetable oil.
+For frying, I like to use oil with a high smoke point, like peanut or vegetable oil.

 • Almond flour.
 Blanched almond flour or superfine almond flour, not almond meal.
 I tested this with all-purpose flour, but I found it wasn’t as crispy.